Department of Tacna: Chilean period

-Recent history
+In 1929, the dispute came to an end with the signing of the Treaty of Lima.
+Peru agreed to keep the province of Tacna, while that of Arica would be incorporated into Chile.
+Peru also received a $6 million indemnity and other concessions.
+During this period, notable people who resided in the area were later politician Salvador Allende and his family, and Peruvian historian Jorge Basadre.

+Contemporary period

+Alto de la Alianza Museum in Tacna.

-On 26 January 2007, Peru's government issued a protest against Chile’s demarcation of the coastal frontier that the two countries share.
+On 26 January 2007, Peru's government issued a protest against Chile's demarcation of the coastal frontier that the two countries share.
 Peruvian President Alan García recalled his ambassador to Chile, Hugo Otero, to Lima to consult about the controversy over the maritime boundary the two countries share.
 According to the Peruvian Foreign Ministry, the Chilean legislatures endorsed a plan regarding the Arica and Parinacota region which did not comply with the established demarcation of the border.
 They alleged that the proposed Chilean law included an assertion of sovereignty over 19,000 square metres of land in Peru's Department of Tacna.

 According to the Peruvian Foreign Ministry, Chile had defined a new region "without respecting the Concordia demarcation."
 The Peruvian government maintained that the dispute over the Chilean plan is part of an ongoing maritime dispute whereby Chile had tried to use the demarcation process to extend its maritime frontier.
 Over the past 50 years, Peru has maintained claims over roughly 40,000 square kilometers of ocean territory.
 The Chilean government asserted that the region in dispute is not a coastal site named Concordia, but instead refers to boundary stone No. 1, which is located to the northeast and 200 meters inland.

 Given that the proposed Chilean law did not recognize the borderline established by both nations in the 1929 agreement, Peru lodged diplomatic protests with Chile.
 In the complex territorial dispute, Chile was asserting the border near the Pacific Ocean to fit in the geographical parallel, which Lima asserted would cut off at least 19,000 square metres of the Peruvian territory.

 A possible border dispute was averted when the Chilean Constitutional Court ruled on the issue on 26 January 2007, striking down the legislation.
 Whilst agreeing with the court's ruling, the Chilean government reiterated its stance that the maritime borders between the two nations were not in question and had been formally approved by the international community.

 On 28 January 2007, Peru's leading newspaper El Comercio reported that the President of the Cabinet of Ministers (Consejo de Ministros del Perú), Jorge del Castillo, expressed his grave concern over the pending maritime dispute with Chile.